Cameron District Court and County Court Plan

 is indigent.
 The attorney appointed must be qualified to take that degree of offense and chosen from the

 next five names on the wheel, as provided by the Pre-Trial Services

-Office (See Attachment Twelve), unless the judge makes a finding of good
+Office (See Attachment Nine), unless the judge makes a finding of good

 cause as set forth below.